TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-To access the main website, first we need to add `monitorsthree.htb` to out `/etc/hosts`:
+To access the main website, first we need to add `monitorsthree.htb` to our `/etc/hosts`:

 <br />